itsaoreo/NEATfromScratch/README.md

 # NEAT - NeuroEvolution of Augmenting Topologies
-Arya Goel - University of Illinois At Urbana-Champaign David Zhi LuoZhang - Wharton & Penn Engineering
+Arya Goel - University of Illinois At Urbana-Champaign
+David Zhi LuoZhang - Wharton & Penn Engineering

-This project marks our foray into deep learning, below, we detail our implmentation of the NEAT Algorithm implmented from scratch in python for use in various applications.
-We demonstrate the algorithms use on Pacman
+This project marks our foray into deep learning.
+Below, we detail our implementation of the NEAT Algorithm from scratch in Python.
+We demonstrate the algorithm via a Pac-Man AI, and we provide an easy-to-use interface to use the algorithm in various applications.